LelouchHe/logseq-local-telegram-bot/README.md

 * Send to specific users, including those un-authorized users
 * More time control over TODO notification
 * Use Agenda-plugin-style date, instead of builtin date
-* Update task statsu from Telegram
+* Update task status from Telegram
 * Add more builtin commands
+* Add auto-complete for datascript and Logseq data schema

 ## Contribute